hanka1/edu_vernier_repo/readme.md

     - [Choose all sensors](#choose-all-sensors)
     - [Choose just some sensors](#choose-just-some-sensors)

-# Edufor examples how to use Vernier sensors
+# Edufor's examples how to use Vernier sensors

 ## How to start with examples:

-There are two possibilities:
+For most cases there are two possibilities:

 1. Simply open browser and enter the address - the route to "router.html" file, i.e. C:/Vernier/test_vernier_2/public/router.html